 Biopharmaceutical drug development is a highly speculative undertaking and involves a substantial degree of risk.
-Our operations to date have been limited to organizing and staffing our company, business planning, raising capital, developing our technology, identifying potential product candidates, undertaking preclinical studies, and conducting early-stage, non-comparative clinical trials of Acelarin, NUC-3373 and NUC-7738.
+Our operations to date have been limited to organizing and staffing our company, business planning, raising capital, developing our technology, identifying potential product candidates, undertaking preclinical studies, and conducting clinical trials of our product candidates.
 We have not yet demonstrated our ability to successfully complete large-scale, randomized, pivotal clinical trials compared to standards of care, obtain marketing approvals, manufacture a commercial scale product, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
 Typically, it takes several years to develop one new drug from the time it is discovered to when it is available for treating patients.
 In addition, we may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown factors.
 We will need to transition from a company with a research and development focus to a company capable of supporting commercial activities.
 We may not be successful in such a transition.